-When it comes to championing the new University Medical Center at Princeton at Plainsboro, Peter Yi, MD, could be called a triple threat.
-A University Medical Center at Princeton (UMCP) doctor, donor and patient, he has considered the building of a new medical center from each perspective.
+When it comes to championing Princeton Medical Center, Peter Yi, MD, could be called a triple threat.
+A Princeton Medical Center (PMC) doctor, donor and patient, he has considered the building of a new medical center from each perspective.
 When he starts extolling its virtues, his enthusiasm is infectious.

 Supporting Excellent Patient Care